 Data & Sources

-- Data in this document comes from the Cuyahoga County Fiscal Office, which maintains a complete historical record of all property transactions; maintains records of property ownership, valuation, and taxation; and collects special assessments for public improvements.
+- Data in this document primarily comes from the Cuyahoga County Fiscal Office, which maintains a yearly record of all property transactions, maintains records of property ownership, valuation, and taxation, and collects special assessments for public improvements.
 Specifically, this document uses the Fiscal Office’s Delta Track data, which shows the change in valuation data from one year to the next.

-- Developments in this report include only those projects which added more than $1 million in building value over the course of a year, and the data may not include certain tax-exempt projects for which significant portions of value are abated or exempt.
-This document does not account for changes in land value and analyzes only the value added to the buildings included in each new development during construction or renovation.
+- Developments in this report include only those projects which added more than $1 million in building value over one year, and the data may not include certain tax-exempt projects for which significant portions of value are abated or exempt.
+This document does not account for changes in land value and analyzes only the value added to each new development during construction or renovation.
+Pages 22 and 23 of this document feature data from County Planning’s TOD Navigator, which is gathered by County Planning staff via Delta Track data, community planning commission agendas, news articles, and on-the-ground assessment of new developments.

 - Throughout the report, references may be made to developments, major developments, and projects—these terms are interchangeable and in all cases are referencing developments that meet TOD design criteria and have an added building value of more than $1 million over a one-year time frame.